BIGJRA/BIGJRA.github.io/rejuv.md

 |*Fast Ball*|$300   |

-Love Balls are a very useful ball for their price, just pay attention to the gender of what you’re trying to catch.
+Love Balls are a very useful ball for their price, just pay attention to the gender of what you're trying to catch.

-Now’s a good time to start taking on the Help Center quests, so head into the help center.
-You’ll be approached by Ayuda, who’ll give you a quest to collect Zygarde cells.
-He’ll give you the *Gather Cube* to begin this quest.
+Now's a good time to start taking on the Help Center quests, so head into the help center.
+You'll be approached by Ayuda, who'll give you a quest to collect Zygarde cells.
+He'll give you the *Gather Cube* to begin this quest.
 We will finish the help quests first, then get the cells.